jjc54/ConsensusMethods/README.md

 # ConsensusMethods
-Resources for the study design and statistical analysis of RAND/UCLA Method (RAM) consensus studies.
+Literature and simulation (using R) resources for the study design and statistical analysis of RAND/UCLA Method (RAM) consensus studies.

-Poster presented at the 2024 Conference on Statistical Practice (CSP).
+Awarded "First Place Student Poster" at the 2024 Conference on Statistical Practice (CSP) in New Orleans, Lousiana by the American Statistical Association (ASA).

+A product of the UWF CSDA lab (https://csdalab.github.io/).
+Special thanks to the University of West Florida (UWF) Graduate School, Kugelman Honors Program, and Hal Marcus College of Science and Engineering for their support.

 Author Contact:

-Joshua J. Cook, M.S., ACRP-PM, CCRC: jcook3@uwf.edu
+Joshua J. Cook, M.S., ACRP-PM, CCRC (University of West Florida): jcook3@uwf.edu
-Andrew Jimenez, M1, B.S.: amj156@georgetown.edu
+Andrew Jimenez, M1, B.S.
+(Georgetown University): amj156@georgetown.edu
-Joshua Stillman, B.S.: joshstillman23@gmail.com
+Joshua Stillman, B.S.
+(University of Florida): joshstillman23@gmail.com
-Achraf Cohen, Ph.D.: acohen@uwf.edu
+Achraf Cohen, Ph.D.
+(University of West Florida): acohen@uwf.edu